Oracle Manipulation

 4. TWAP funding over the 8-hour interval

-Funding rate is computed from a TWAP of premium samples accumulated over each 8-hour interval.
+Funding rate is computed from a TWAP of premium samples accumulated over each 8-hour interval, then clamped to the ±10 bps cap.
 To move the funding rate against open positions, an attacker has to sustain the dislocation across most of the interval — materially harder than a single-block attack.
-(Note: the on-chain math is a plain mean of accumulated samples; outlier rejection is not currently implemented and is tracked as a potential future hardening.)
+Additional sample-level statistical hardening is on the post-launch roadmap.

 6. Anti-manipulation liquidation floor